rossumai/docile/README.md

 ## Predictions format and running evaluation

-To evaluate predictions for tasks KILE or LIR, use the following command:
+To evaluate predictions for tasks KILE or LIR on the test set, you have to make a submission to the benchmark on the [Robust Reading Competition](https://rrc.cvc.uab.es/?ch=26) website.
+To evaluate on the validation set, use the following command:
 ```bash
 docile_evaluate \
   --task LIR \